adilnesmith/room-planner/server/README.md

 `PATCH /rooms/:id/status`: Toggle the status of booking

+`POST /rooms/bulk`: To create the rooms in bulk (Not in scope but I have created this so person can easily upload the dummy content)

 # Folder Structure
 The folder structure of the backend is as follows:
 ```